Nigeria is no longer safe to live in: BBNaija's Erica on state of the country

-It Doesn’t Make Sense to Invest in This Country: BBNaija’s Erica Laments Over Insecurity in the Nation
+It Doesn’t Make Sense to Invest in This Country: BBNaija’s Erica Laments Over Insecurity in Nigeria

-- Big Brother Naija 2020 ex-housemate Erica Nlewedim recently put her thoughts together to complain about the state of the country
+- Big Brother Naija 2020 ex-housemate Erica Nlewedim recently put her thoughts together to complain about the state of the nation

 - The reality star pointed out how Nigeria is no longer a safe place to live in or to put resources to do business in